microsoft/psi-samples/Samples/SimpleVoiceActivityDetector/README.md

 	.Do(logEnergy => Console.WriteLine($"LogEnergy = {logEnergy}"));
 ```

-You should again observe that the values are high when you speak and low when you are quiet.
+Run the application again, and you should see messages being printed more slowly (5 per second).
+You should still observe that the values are high when you speak and lower when you are quiet.

 ## Persisting streams to disk